ipspace/netlab/docs/module/vlan.md

 (default-vlan-values)=
 ## Default VLAN Values

-VLAN definitions without **id** attribute will get a VLAN ID assigned automatically.
+VLAN definitions without **id** or **vni** attribute will get a VLAN ID or VNI assigned automatically.
 The first auto-assigned VLAN ID is specified in the **vlan.start_id** global attribute; ID assignment process skips IDs assigned to existing VLANs.

 (module-vlan-interface)=
 ## Using VRFs on Interfaces and Links